technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

 >#### **Summary:** By the end of this task, we successfully created an Azure Machine Learning workspace and configured compute resources, which will be used for training and deploying machine learning models.
 These foundational steps ensure that we have a secure, scalable environment in place to support the bank's data science and marketing initiatives.

 ### **Task 2 : Assign roles to the subscription**

+> We need to assign below mentioned roles to index , enrich the data and to create OpenAI services in the workspace.

 1. Switch back to **Azure portal** home page and click on **Resource group** tile.